 - GHD'S 1st SMART PROFESSIONAL HAIR STRAIGHTENER ― The Platinum+ hot tool flat iron predicts your hair’s needs for ultimate results and stronger, visibly healthier hair in one stroke.

 - PERSONALIZED HAIR STYLER RESULTS ― Unique ultra-zone predictive technology recognizes hair thickness & speed of styling and monitors heat over 250 times per second to adjust accordingly, ensuring the perfect temperature at all times for results personalized to you.

 - HEALTHIER CERAMIC FLAT IRON STYLING ― 365ºF optimal styling temperature minimizes hair damage for 70% stronger hair and 2x more color protection compared to a styler working at 450ºF.

-- Our ghd FLAT IRON comes with universal voltage so you can be as fierce as you want with the same outstanding performance anywhere in the world and with the automatic sleep mode after 30 minutes of non-use, worrying about if your straighteners are switched off is a thing of the past
+- UNIVERSAL VOLTAGE WITH SLEEP MODE ― You can be as fierce as you want with the same outstanding performance anywhere in the world and with the automatic sleep mode after 30 minutes of non-use, worrying about if your ceramic hair straightener is switched off is a thing of the past.